Radon Education/Test Kits

 It is a naturally occurring, radioactive gas.
 Radon is tasteless, colorless, and odorless, so it is undetectable by our senses.
 Radon is released from the natural breakdown of uranium and radium in our soil, rock, and water.
 Elevated levels of radon have been found in homes in every state.
 Radon is able to get into any type of building and build up to high levels.
 Homes that are new or old, drafty or air tight, big or small, and with or without a basement are all just as likely to have a radon problem.

 Much of the upper Midwest soil contains widespread uranium and radium, which are the minerals that continuously breakdown to release RN gas into the air we breathe.
-Radon levels in MN are believed to be on average 2-2.5 times higher than the rest of the country.
 Reasons for this include the facts that Minnesota's soil composition has extensive deposits of uranium and radium, the construction techniques used in building our homes, and the change of seasons we experience.
 During the heating season, pressure differences from inside to outside the home create a higher likelihood of elevated radon levels in the indoor air.
-The Minnesota Department of Health estimates that 1 in 3 Minnesota homes have elevated levels of radon.
+The Minnesota Department of Health estimates 2 in 5 homes built before 2010 and 1 in 5 homes built since 2010 exceed the 4.0 pCi/L action level .
 Radon accounts for our largest exposure to radiation in our day-to-day lives.
 The good news is homeowners can inexpensively test for radon and can reduce the risk of exposure.

 There first needs to be a source under the home that is strong enough that with certain conditions the gas may enter the home from the soil.
 Because radon is a gas, it is able to easily move through spaces in the soil or fill material around a home’s foundation.
 Radon may enter a home anywhere there is an opening between the home and soil.
 These openings include cracks in a foundation, floor drains, sump pumps, dirt floor crawl spaces, and numerous others.
 The amount of radon in the home will vary according to the amount of radon in the source material and the rate at which it is able to enter the building.